Skip to main content

 7. Building that is occupied principally for an education purpose.

-8. Building that is occupied principally as a community building including a community hall and social services centre and composite building occupied as 2 or more such places.
+8. Building that is occupied principally for community services including a community hall, a social services centre and a composite building occupied as both such places.

-9. Building that is occupied principally as a municipal services building including a market, cooked food centre, library, cultural centre and indoor games hall and composite building occupied as 2 or more such places.
+9. Building that is occupied principally for municipal services including a market, a cooked food centre, a library, a cultural centre, an indoor games hall and a composite building occupied as 2 or more such places.

 10. Building that is occupied principally for medical and health care services including a hospital, clinic and rehabilitation centre.